 Application Client – (In terms of Interactive Television) - Software/hardware the end-user interacts with to facilitate interactivity.

 Application Generator – (1) A generic term denoting the development of an application or program of some kind.
 This application can vary in terms of what it is.
-Though it doesn't necessarily need to be computer related, often it is.
 (2) Hardware and/or software that creates applications.

-Application Platform - The application program interfaces (APIs) and protocols on which content and applications are developed.
+Application Platform - This is the application program interfaces (APIs) and the protocols on which the content and applications are developed.

-Application Programming Interface - (API) - Core Middleware.
+Application Programming Interface - (API) - API is core middleware.
 It’s a series of functions that programs can use to make the operating system perform specific tasks.
 APIs can allow for faster development, since programming to a device's API is designed to be easier than programming directly to a device.
-APIs can also allow you to program without having intimate knowledge of the device or software that you're sending commands to.
-The API might be the underlying technical facility for features such as the Electronic Program Guides, Digital Video Recorders (DVRs) and any interactive television service.
+APIs can also allow you to program without having intimate knowledge of the device or software.
+The API might be the underlying technical facility for features such as Electronic Program Guides, Digital Video Recorders (DVRs) and any interactive television service.
+Click here for the Wiki definition.

-Application Service Providers - (ASP) – ASPs provide applications to individuals or organizations across the Internet or over other networks.
+Application Service Providers - (ASP) – ASPs provide applications to individuals or organizations across the Internet and over other networks.

-Application-specific Integrated Circuit - (ASIC) - A computer chip developed for a specific purpose.
-The demultiplexer in set-top boxes and built-ins often use ASIC chips.
+Application-specific Integrated Circuit - (ASIC) - ASICs are computer chips developed for a specific purpose.
+The demultiplexer in set-top boxes often use ASIC chips.

 Program